Breed Discrimination

 Share success stories: Many dogs from targeted breeds go on to become beloved pets, service animals, or therapy dogs.
 Highlight and share these stories through social media or local media outlets to show that dogs of any breed can be loving, gentle, and well-behaved.

 Support breed-specific rescues.
 These organizations work hard to save dogs from shelters, foster them, and educate the public about the positive qualities of these breeds.
 If you're able, adopt or foster a dog from a breed that faces discrimination.
-This can be an impactful way to show others that the dog’s behavior is not defined by its breed but by its environment, care, and upbringing.
+This can be an impactful way to show others that the dogβs behavior is not defined by its breed but by its environment and care.

 Promote Responsible Pet Ownership

-Help people in your community with advice or financial support for training, especially for first-time dog owners or those who are struggling financially.
+Help people in your community with advice or financial support for training, especially for first-time dog owners or those who may be struggling financially.
 Many dogs are misunderstood or poorly trained, which can contribute to behavior problems.

 Challenge Breed Stereotypes in the Media